 Synopsis:

-Race through the ultimate street racing scene at dizzying speed!
-Have fun winning the racing car collection of your dreams.
-Pick an event, choose a lineup of cars from your collection, and start racing for infamy in the first Forza game for mobile.
+Race through the ultimate street-racing scene at dizzying speed!
+Win and build the car collection of your dreams.
+Pick an event, choose a lineup of cars from your garage, and start racing for infamy in the first mobile Forza game.

 Publisher: Xbox Game Studios